• Link to X

 We were offered a renewal at a 50% increase, AND a switch to full repairing.
 Well, bowls is ok to earn a living, but not to earn a fortune, so we had to move.

-Our choice of location has raised a few eyebrows.
+Our choice of location raised a few eyebrows at the time.
 The house in front of Scoffields Garage was in poor repair and uninhabited.
-The ground floor, however, was spacious and after a bit of sprucing up has become our new shop.
+The ground floor, however, was spacious and after a bit of sprucing up became our temporary new shop while we searched for a more permanent home.

 In a unique collaboration, the national Bowls and Swimming authorities have combined to introduce a coaching qualification for underwater bowls.
 I am delighted to be the first Level 2 qualified underwater bowls coach, and am proud to share the news, sent to me in the letter reproduced below.